avani-srivastavaa/indian-banks-api/README.md

 # Indian Banks GraphQL API

 A GraphQL API built using Flask, SQLAlchemy, and Graphene for querying bank and branch information in India.
-This project uses data from [https://github.com/Amanskywalker/indian\_banks](https://github.com/Amanskywalker/indian_banks) and exposes a `/gql` endpoint to perform flexible queries.
+This project uses Indian bank data and exposes a /gql endpoint to perform flexible queries.

 ---